 3) Grouper: Gag Grouper, Black Grouper, Red Grouper, White Grouper, Nassau Grouper, Snowy Grouper…I could keep going but all I need to say is GROUPER IS THE BEST FISH FOR A FRIED FISH SANDWICH IN THE ENTIRE WORLD.
 Fresh blackened grouper on the grill is phenomenal, but nothing in the world of fried food can top a good fried grouper sandwich.

-2) Hogfish Snapper: I do not express the necessary vocabulary to adequately express how fucking delicious whole Hogfish Snapper is when it’s prepared correctly.
+2) Hogfish Snapper: I do not possess the necessary vocabulary to adequately express how fucking delicious whole Hogfish Snapper is when it’s prepared correctly.
 If I were on death row and could request my final meal it’d be fried whole Hogfish Snapper (probably prepared by S.A.L.T.
 Fusion Cuisine in Islamorada).
 The Hogfish is amongst the most iconic fish in the state of Florida, and one of the most sought after in the world.

 1) Bluefin Tuna: There were a few years of my life (recently) when I was staunchly against eating Bluefin Tuna.
 It’s a fish that’s been exploited by commercial fisherman and at one point it was on the verge of a complete species collapse.
 Well, it’s rebounding (slowly), and I’ve become more open to eating the most exquisite fish in the ocean.
 Not too long ago I had a piece of Bluefin Tuna sushi at Sushi Nakazawa in NYC’s West Village (the same Nakazawa from Jiro Dreams of Sushi on Netflix), and I swear to God I didn’t want to chew because the tuna in my mouth was so good I was worried I’d never taste anything that delicious again for the rest of my life.
 That’s how good Bluefin Tuna can be, so good you don’t even want to chew (which is disgusting in any other situation).